omprakash-mourya/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse and Analytics Project for mercedes benz sales data

 Welcome to the **Data Warehouse and Analytics Project** repository.
-This project demonstrates an end-to-end **modern data warehousing and analytics solution** using SQL Server, following industry-standard data engineering practices.
+This project demonstrates an end-to-end **modern data warehousing and analytics solution for mercedes benz sales data** using SQL Server, following industry-standard data engineering practices.

 This repository is built as a **portfolio-grade project** to showcase practical skills in data engineering, data modeling, and analytics.